The Complexity of Distance-$r$ Dominating Set Reconfiguration: Hardness Results

 Thus, given a sequence $\langle C_s = C_1, C_2, \dots, C_p = C_t \rangle$ of NCL configurations where $C_i$ and $C_{i+1}$ are adjacent, for $1 \leq i \leq p-1$, one can construct (using the above one-to-one mapping) a $\sfTS$-sequence between the corresponding standard token placements, and vice versa.
 Therefore, our reduction is correct.

 Recall that the original NCL graph is planar and bounded bandwidth.
 Since both our gadgets are planar, having only a constant number of edges (as $r$ is a fixed constant), and of maximum degree three, the constructed graph is also planar, bounded bandwidth, and of maximum degree three.
-(For example, see \cref{fig:NCL-TS-graph}). \end{appendixproof}
+(For example, see \figurename~\ref{fig:NCL-TS-graph}).
 Finally, as link tokens never leave their corresponding edges, any $\sfTJ$-move is also a $\sfTS$-move, and therefore our proof holds under $\sfTJ$. \end{proof}